 Members of the Local Diversity and Immigration Partnership Council (LDIPC) are drawn from diverse sectors of the community representing agencies, school boards, faith groups, local business groups and the Region.
 The LDIPC works with community stakeholders to create welcoming communities across Durham Region.
 Priorities for this work are set out in the Durham Diversity and Immigration Community Plan.
 In developing the plan, the community identified the following four priority areas:

 To create a culture of inclusion

-Local Immigration Partnership Councils throughout Ontario are a mechanism to develop local partnerships and community-based planning around the needs of residents and newcomers.
+Local Immigration Partnerships (LIPs) throughout Canada are a mechanism to develop local partnerships and community-based planning around the needs of residents and newcomers.
 The LDIPC acts as an incubator for ideas, measuring trends, identifying needs and mobilizing the appropriate community resources to meet those needs.

 In 2005, the Canada Ontario Immigration Agreement (COIA) was signed by both the federal and provincial levels of government formally acknowledging for the first time that municipalities have a role in the integration and settlement of newcomers to Canada.